Is Your Social Class Keeping You Poor?

 I like to think of it as being at a party where there are two connected but different rooms.
 Room 1 is where my middle-class friends are talking, and I’m mostly in this room.
 Room 2 is where some of my Upper Middle-Class friends and even family members are talking about topics I want to hear.
 While I want to join the conversations with my friends in Room 2, my friends in room 1 and room 2 don’t get along.
 So I’m standing in the doorway of rooms 1 and 2 acknowledging some of my friends in room 2 and desperately trying to listen to what they are saying while hanging out talking to my friends in Room 1 at the same time.

-I guess in some ways, I don’t really belong to either room.
-You seem I’m still in a metamorphose phase where I’m trying to grow my money to a level that I can participate in more Upper Middle-Class Activities without decreasing my net worth, while at the same time try to resist spending money and time on some of the things that my middle-class friends are spending money on.
-I’m pretty much in the proverbial “Catch 22” stage in my financial life right now.
+I guess in some ways, I don’t belong to either room.
+You see, I’m still in a metamorphose phase where I’m trying to grow my money to a level that I can participate in more Upper Middle-Class Activities without decreasing my net worth, while at the same time trying to resist spending money and time on some of the things that my middle-class friends are spending money on.
+I’m pretty much in the proverbial “Catch-22” stage in my financial life right now.

 LowerMiddleUpperClass